JunhaoSong/cuseistut/source/gcap/index.rst

     11. check the uncertainty

 ..
 Note::
-    Note that the unit of displacement data obtained by transferring the PZ file is :file:`m`; the default unit of SAC is  :file:`nm`, so it must be multiplied by  :file:`1.0e9` to convert to the default unit of SAC.
+    Note that the unit of displacement data obtained by transferring the PZ file is :file:`m`; the default unit of SAC is  :file:`nm`, so it must be multiplied by  :file:`1e9` to convert to the default unit of SAC.

 3.1 Green's function calculation
 ================================
 The first step of runing gCAP is building a Grenn's function library by using fk package.
-An velocity model file (GD.vel) is need for the calculation. :download:`here <./fk/gCAP3D.1.0.Cuseistut.tar>` is the velocity model used in this tutorial.
-The default setting of :file:`gCAP` puts the Grenn's function library under :file:`~/data/models/Glib`
+An velocity model file (GD.vel) is need for the calculation. :download:`here <./gcap/velocity-model/hn>` is the velocity model used in this tutorial.
+The default setting of :file:`gCAP` puts the Green's function library under :file:`~/data/models/Glib`

 ..
 Tip::